Inexact cuts in Deterministic and Stochastic Dual Dynamic Programming applied to linear optimization problems: Introduction

 The main results of this paper are the following: \begin{itemize} \item[(A)] we propose an extension of DDP (Dual Dynamic Programming, the deterministic counterpart of SDDP) called IDDP-LP (Inexact DDP for Linear Programs) which builds inexact cuts for the cost-to-go functions.
 For a problem with $T$ periods, when noises (error terms quantifying the inexactness) are bounded by ${\bar \delta}$ in the forward pass and by ${\bar{\varepsilon}}$ in the backward pass, we show in Theorem \ref{conviddplp} that the limit superior of the sequence of upper bounds is at most $({\bar \delta} + {\bar{\varepsilon}}) \frac{T(T+1)}{2}$ distant to the optimal value of the problem and the limit inferior of the sequence of lower bounds is at most ${\bar{\delta}} T + {\bar{\varepsilon}} (T-1)$ distant to this optimal value.
 When noises asymptotically vanish, we show that IDDP-LP solves the original optimization problem. \item[(B)] The study of IDDP-LP allows us to introduce and analyse ISDDP-LP which builds inexact cuts for the cost-to-go functions of a MSLP.
-We provide a convergence theorem (Theorem \ref{convisddplp}) for ISDDP-LP when noises are bounded and show in Theorem \ref{convisddp1} that ISDDP-LP solves the original MSLP when noises asymptotically vanish. \item[(C)] We compare the computational bulk of SDDP and ISDDP-LP on 6 instances of a portfolio optimization problem with direct transaction costs.
-It should be noted that ISDDP-LP depends on parameters $\delta_t^k$, which define the level of accuracy of the computed solutions of stage $t$ of iteration $k$ in the forward pass, and of parameters $\varepsilon_t^k$, which define the level of accuracy of the computed solutions of stage $t$ of iteration $k$ in the backward pass.
-We propose rules to select these error terms (see Remarks \ref{remchoiceps} and \ref{remchoicepssto}).
-In our experiments, we considered four sets of parameters $(\delta_t^k$, $\varepsilon_t^k)$ defining four variants of ISDDP-LP.
-Since we applied these four variants on 6 instances of a MSLP, we observed 24 runs of ISDDP-LP.
-On these runs, ISDDP-LP was 10 times quicker than SDDP (with up to 41\% of CPU time reduction), four times as quick as SDDP, while in the remaining 10 runs SDDP was quicker.
-So naturally, the behaviour of ISDDP-LP depends on the choice of these error terms $(\delta_t^k$, $\varepsilon_t^k)$ and SDDP can even be seen as ISDDP-LP where the error terms are negligible.
-However, it is interesting to notice that once SDDP is implemented on a MSLP, the implementation of the corresponding ISDDP-LP with given parameters $(\delta_t^k$, $\varepsilon_t^k)$ is straightforward.
+We provide a convergence theorem (Theorem \ref{convisddplp}) for ISDDP-LP when noises are bounded and show in Theorem \ref{convisddp1} that ISDDP-LP solves the original MSLP when noises asymptotically vanish. \item[(C)] We compare the computational bulk of SDDP and ISDDP-LP on four instances of a portfolio optimization problem with direct transaction costs.
+On these instances, ISDDP-LP allows us to obtain a good policy faster than SDDP (compared to SDDP, with ISDDP-LP the CPU time decreases by a factor of 6.2\%, 6.4\%, 6.5\%, and 11.1\% for the four instances considered).
+It is also interesting to notice that once SDDP is implemented on a MSLP, the implementation of the corresponding ISDDP-LP with given parameters $(\delta_t^k$, $\varepsilon_t^k)$ is straightforward.
 Therefore, if for a given application, or given classes of problems, we can find suitable choices of parameters $(\delta_t^k$, $\varepsilon_t^k)$ either using the rules from Remark \ref{remchoicepssto}, other rules, or "playing" with these parameters running ISDDP-LP on instances, ISDDP-LP could allow us to solve similar new instances quicker than SDDP. \end{itemize}

 The paper is organized as follows.
 In Section \ref{sec:computeinexactcuts} we explain how to build inexact cuts for the value function of a linear program (this elementary observation is used to build cuts in IDDP-LP and ISDDP-LP).
 In Section \ref{iddpcon} we introduce and analyse IDDP-LP while in Section \ref{iddp} we introduce and analyse ISDDP-LP.
 Numerical simulations are presented in Section \ref{numexp}.